MFR6340/theenglishextension.org/young-world-3/unit-5:Sports-&-Games.md

 # Young World 3, Unit 5: Sports & Games

-This post contains affiliate links to books.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.
+*This post contains links.
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMyNDI3MTc2OV19
+eyJoaXN0b3J5IjpbLTMwMDU2NDMwMCwtMzI0MjcxNzY5XX0=
 -->